Jarl-Bjoern/Einherjer/README.md

 Not all functions are working yet.

-I spend a lot of free time until it is completely ready and bug free.
+I spend a lot of time in this project until it is completely ready and bug free.

 The current use is at your own risk.